ocadotechnology/codeforlife-portal/README.md

 You should commit code from the repository it comes from in the normal way.

 - ###### How do I run the server
+First run "source VIRTUALENV/bin/activate" in the deploy directory

 You run all manage.py commands from the deploy directory (apart from makemigrations, explained next),
   - to migrate / sync the database - python manage.py migrate
   - to collect static - python manage.py collectstatic [--noinput]